 Jet shares opened weaker and lost further ground to touch a low of R448.65 on the Bombay Stock Exchange (BSE), down 11.07% from its last closing price.
-Shares closed at Rs.
-448.45, 11.12% down.
+Shares closed at Rs 448.45, 11.12% down.

-On the National Stock Exchange as well, the stock opened at R505.70 and touched intra-day low of Rs.
-448.40, down 11.25% from its previous closing price.
-Shares closed at Rs.
-450.2, 10.97% down.
+On the National Stock Exchange as well, the stock opened at R505.70 and touched intra-day low of Rs 448.40, down 11.25% from its previous closing price.
+Shares closed at Rs 450.2, 10.97% down.

 Etihad has said the deal is being revised and might take some time to conclude.
-It is reported to be buying 24% equity in Jet Airways for about Rs.
-1,800 crore.
+It is reported to be buying 24% equity in Jet Airways for about Rs 1,800 crore.